-At Step 3 of the Employee Mediation and Grievance Process, the employee may appeal the Final Agency Decision (FAD) to the Office of Administrative Hearings.
-An Administrative Law Judge will issue a Final Decision and Order.
+At Step 3 of the Employee Mediation and Grievance Process, the employee may appeal the Final Agency Decision (FAD) to the Office of Administrative Hearings (OAH).
+An Administrative Law Judge will render a recommendation to the State Personnel Commission who will hear the case and issue a Final Decision.